-My name is Amanda and I’m a front-end designer / developer based in Boston.
+My name is Amanda and I’m a user experience developer based in Boston looking for remote work.

 I’m interested in bettering user experience through designer-developer collaboration as well as pushing the intersection of art, design and coding.
 Sometimes I speak about these topics at conferences.
 My past presentations include:

 - Bridging the gap between designers and developers